dfinity/ic-js/ADMIN.md

 <!-- TODO: Fix differenced of running `npm run docs` locally and in CI -->

+7. Add to Size workflow

+Add new entry in the field `size-limit` of the main [package.json](./package.json).

-7. Update CI
+8. Update CI

-Add new library to "nightly" and "publish" CI [workflows](https://github.com/dfinity/ic-js/tree/main/.github/workflows):
+Add new library to "nightly" and "publish" CI [workflows](https://github.com/dfinity/ic-js/tree/main/.github/workflows).

-8. Build, PR and merge
+9. Build, PR and merge

-9. Tag and release to npm
+10. Tag and release to npm

-10. Provide a new PR that bump version of all libs to start `next` version
+11. Provide a new PR that bump version of all libs to start `next` version

-11. Merge and publish `next` to npm
+12. Merge and publish `next` to npm